SlashmanX/vid-streamer/README.md

 app.listen(3000);
 ```

-If you want to pass in the settings instead via your app, try this (thanks to [Will Laurance](https://github.com/meloncholy/vid-streamer/issues/3)).
+If you want to pass in the settings instead via your app, try this.
 Settings given will be merged with the defaults (see below), so you don't need to supply them all.

 ```javascript
 var http = require("http");